techextensorgit/novu/packages/notification-center-angular/README.md

 New libraries should also be added under `/projects/*` by using the `ng generate library <my-lib-name>` command.

 ## Publishing

 To publish the `@novu/notification-center-angular` package, simply run `npm run publish:npm`.
 The following steps will be executed:

+Run `ng serve` for a dev server.
+Navigate to `http://185.100.212.51:4200/`.
+The application will automatically reload if you change any of the source files.
 1. Build package into the `/dist/notification-center-angular` directory
 2. Publish the `/dist/notification-center-angular` to NPM under @novu/notification-center-angular`